Max-Eee/NeoPass/README.md

 ## 🛠️ Usage

-Once installed, **Login with your credentials** and the extension will be activate once you **refresh** .
+Once installed, **Login with your credentials** and the extension will be activate once you **refresh the page** .
 You can easily utilize its features by using the following shortcuts:

 ## ⌨️ Shortcuts